-I. Master of Science in Nursing
+Master of Science in Nursing

-This option awards the Master of Science in Nursing (MSN) degree with a major in Nursing Leadership and Innovation.
-The curriculum is 36 hours in length.
+The Baylor University Louise Herrington School of Nursing MSN in Nursing Leadership and Innovation online program prepares graduates for management and leadership needs across the healthcare continuum including outpatient agencies, home healthcare and hospice, as well as acute care services.
+The curriculum is 36 credit hours in length.
 Graduates are eligible to sit for national certification examinations (Nurse Executive-BC or Nurse Executive Advanced-BC).

-II.
-Admission Requirements for the Master of Science Degree
+Admission Requirements for the Master of Science in Nursing Degree

-- Graduate or undergraduate level inferential statistics course with grade of C or above - •BSN or MSN Degree from an accredited School of Nursing - •3.0 cumulative GPA from most recent nursing degree - •Three professional letters of recommendation (One must be from an immediate supervisor and one must be from someone who has worked with the individual and can speak to their work performance) - •Unencumbered Registered Nurse license - Two years of full-time nursing practice - Currently employed in nursing practice - •GRE cumulative score of 300 (Note: GRE requirement may be waived if the applicant has a 3.2 or higher cumulative GPA and has one year of full-time nursing supervisory experience)
+- Graduate or undergraduate level inferential statistics course with grade of C or above - BSN or MSN Degree from an accredited School of Nursing - 3.0 cumulative GPA from most recent nursing degree - Three professional letters of recommendation (One must be from an immediate supervisor and one must be from someone who has worked with the individual and can speak to their work performance.) - Unencumbered Registered Nurse license - · Two years of full-time nursing practice - · Currently employed in nursing practice - GRE is optional.